yourid1997/yourid1997.github.io/index.md

 ---

 ### Extracurricular projects
-You can click-through the blue links to see the project's presentation.
 <br>
 #### Artificial Intelligence Marketing project in Python <br>
 The goal of this project is to use AI and Machine Learning to perform customer segmentation. <br>